 March through May and September through October are the finest periods to travel because there are up to 12 hours of daylight each day, making it easy to spend time outside exploring.

 In addition, prices are substantially lower than they are in the summer, even if it is still pleasant and beautiful in May and September.
-It is one of the cheapest places to travel in Europe.

-Beautiful Nimes is a city in southern France that is well worth seeing.
+Beautiful Nimes is a city in southern France that is worth seeing.
 Even better, compared to other cities in the South of France, it’s one of the least expensive destinations to visit in all of Europe.

 This beautiful Roman village, which is only 30 minutes from the coast of the Mediterranean, offers history, culture, and beauty at a fraction of the price of other nearby cities.

-18. Thessaloniki, Greece
+1.18.
+Thessaloniki, Greece

 When you get here, take advantage of the rich Greek heritage and pay a visit to the White Tower.
 Oh, and make sure to drink enough ouzo and tiropita.
-It is one of the cheapest places to travel in Europe.

-19. Split, Croatia
+1.19.
+Split, Croatia

 The city itself is an excellent starting point for excursions to places like Diocletian’s Palace, some stunning Croatian islands that are a must-see, and the imposing national parks that dominate the area.

 It can be far less expensive to visit Split than other Mediterranean cities.
 It’s particularly excellent if you desire a Mediterranean shore vacation that is also rich in history.
-It is one of the cheapest places to travel in Europe.

 Ukraine is the ideal destination for daring explorers because it is one of Europe’s least visited nations and may also be the cheapest.
 Over the past few years, there has been significant tourism growth in the nation’s capital, Kyiv.

-Then on to Lviv, one of the region’s most scenic cities famed for its wealth of open spaces and Soviet architecture.
+Then, on to Lviv, one of the region’s most scenic cities famed for its wealth of open spaces and Soviet architecture.
 Odesa, a coastal city, is another popular destination where folks go to spend their summer vacation days.

 One of the world’s most affordable nations is Ukraine.
 Dorm beds in hostels start at $4, while a hotel room for two people costs $30 per night.

 Expect to spend between $3 and $7 on lunch at a nearby restaurant if you choose to eat out.
 In a bar, beer and wine cost $1 to $2.
-It is one of the cheapest places to travel in Europe.

-Final Remark
+Final Words